Seanba/Aseprite2Unity/README.md

 Simply install the Aseprite2Unity Unity Package into your Unity projects.
 Any Aseprite files you have in your project will be automatically imported into prefabs containing the sprite frames and animations.

+You can find the latest packaged version of Aseprite2Unity Unity Package at [itch.io](https://seanba.itch.io/aseprite2unity).

 ### Prerequisites

 Aseprite2Unity requires Unity 2018.3 or later.